Victims of floatplane crash included activist, winemaker - KESQ

 Associated Press

 WHIDBEY ISLAND, Wash.
-(AP) — A civil rights activist from Spokane, Washington, a business owner and the founder of a winery and his family were on the floatplane that crashed in the waters of Puget Sound, killing 10.
+(AP) — A civil rights activist, a business owner, a lawyer, an engineer and the founder of a winery and his family were on the floatplane that crashed in the waters of Washington state’s Puget Sound, killing 10.

 The U.S. Coast Guard released the names of the victims early Tuesday.
 The body of one of the dead was recovered by a good Samaritan after Sunday afternoon’s crash.
 The other nine remain missing despite an extensive search.